jch00oo/CAA-Data-Analysis-Project/README.md

 But, if we take 90% confidence interval, then p-value is 0.1 and then we reject the Null Hypothesis in favor of the Alternate Hypothesis

-Due to extreme variance of the values in links with decription, I think we get a higher p value.
+Due to extreme variance of the values in links with decription, we think we get a higher p value.
 However, we can conclude at a 90% confidence level that there is strong statistical evidence against the Null Hypothesis.
 Therefore, adding more descriptions to links in newsletters is benefitial and has the ability to increase the median number of clicked links by 47.5%.

 ---
 ## Next Steps